 What should couples prepare and arrange ahead of time for their photographer to be the most effective?

 We always send our couples some forms to fill in that let us know the different formal groupings they would like captured the day of.
-We take this information and put it into a timeline for them, so they can let everyone know where and when they need to be available for photos.
-I am a strong believer of going into the wedding day with a set plan, so that we can spend our time with them working creatively and keeping our couples relaxed rather than worrying about who we need for photos.
+We take this information and put it into a timeline for them, so they can let everyone know where and when they need to be available for wedding photos.
+I am a strong believer of going into the wedding day with a set plan, so that we can spend our time with them working creatively and keeping our couples relaxed rather than worrying about who we need for wedding photos.